Best Perennials For Bees

-Bees and Bumblebees are essential to the life of a plant, but sadly in recent years their numbers are on the decline.
+Bees and Bumblebees are essential to the life of a plant, but sadly in recent years it has often been reported that their numbers are on the decline.
 A world without the busy bee would not only leave our gardens bereft of sound and movement, but lead to the demise of many plants.

 To understand how you can help bees you need to know a little about them.
 The UK has over 250 kinds of bees and bumblebees.
 Each type lives a different sort of life; some are solitary, others organise themselves into large sociable gatherings.
 All feed on nectar and pollen, the nectar being converted into honey to feed the young insects.
 While gathering nectar the industrious bee delves into the flower and in the process brushes against the stamens gathering pollen on the way.
 This is then distributed to the flower’s stigma resulting in the creation of seed.

 This is where gardeners can help.
 All we need to do is to grow lots of flowers and to create a truly bee-enticing garden we should grow plants that bloom from late winter to late autumn.
 All bees hibernate and emerge at different times in spring.
 I have seen solitary bees and Bumblebees lazily moving between the flowers of Pulmonaria (Lungwort) and Helleborus (Lenten rose) in late February and early March.
 As the number of flowers increase so do the number of bees.
 Early spring favourites include Geranium phaeum, (Hardy geranium), Centaurea (Perennial cornflower) and Prunella (Selfheal).
 I grow many different irises, which are largely ignored by bees, with the exception of spring-flowering dwarf varieties.
 The evidence of bee activity is in the seed pods that appear later.